Share:

 }

-Next, there's a switch statement so that the correct Number Insights API endpoint gets called, with "basic" as the default type - because we never trust user input!
+Next, there's a switch statement so that the correct Number Insight API endpoint gets called, with "basic" as the default type - because we never trust user input!
 It's a form, they could send us anything.

-value is an object, but its data fields are accessible via array notation, for example $insight['status']
+The response is stored in $insight, and the action passes it through to the template for display.
+The $insight value is an object, but its data fields are accessible via array notation, for example, $insight['status'] or $insight['country_code'].

-.
 In the template, the fields are displayed in a tabular layout, showing the fields that were returned for this level of Number Insight, as shown below:

-is non-zero, that indicates an error and the status code and message are passed through to the template and displayed there above the form.
+Screenshot of the Standard Number Insight OutputThere is also handling for an error outcome: if status is non-zero, indicating an error; the status code and message are passed to the template and displayed above the form.
 You can test this by entering an invalid phone number.

 Here are some places you might like to go next: